beothorn/webGrude/README.md

-webGrude
+WebGrude
 =========

 WebGrude is a java library for Web scraping.
-It uses annotations to map a page to a pojo.
+It uses annotations to map a page to a pojo using jsoup and httpComponents.
 Example:
 Page foo.com:
 ```html